A Minimalist Proof Language for Neural Theorem Proving over Isabelle/HOL: Evaluation

 \subsubsection{Prompt Setup}

 Following Baldur's approach, we use a simple prompt setup with two parts: context and goal.
 Context includes declarations, lemmas, and proofs immediately preceding the goal in the same file.
 The goal contains the name and statement.
-Given the 4K token context window for both Llemma and DPSK-PB, we reserve 2K tokens each for context and goal, truncating distant content when necessary.
+Given the 4K token context window for both Llemma and DPSK-PB, we reserve 2K tokens each for prompt and models' response, truncating distant content when necessary.